 A More Resilient Seattle Economy

 The COVID-19 crisis wreaked havoc on our community and local economy.
 I am proud to have led the passage of the JumpStart progressive revenue bill through a broad coalition of labor, business and community, that brings in over $214 million a year for housing, equitable development and Green New Deal investments.
 This is the most progressive revenue package that has passed the city council.
-With the expected infusion of reliable revenue and serving as Budget Chair, I protected against austerity cuts and preserved core services to our most vulnerable, while positioning us to protect and reopen our economy in a more equitable way.
+With the expected infusion of reliable revenue and serving as Budget Chair, I protected against austerity cuts and preserved core services for our most vulnerable, while positioning us to protect and reopen our economy in a more equitable way.
 JumpStart allowed direct cash support for small businesses, workers, seniors and families in need, but there is so much more to do.

-Protecting progressive revenue gains through JumpStart to prevent devastating budget cuts, and fund critical social services.
+Protecting progressive revenue gains through JumpStart to prevent devastating budget cuts and fund critical social services.

 Funding direct-cash assistance to small businesses supported by JumpStart and through new federal and state assistance to get workers back to work safely.